TEL Group is your ticket to better wages & benefits, and more power!

 (over 10,000 members)

-Together, our total North American membership is over 2 million members, over 32,000 of which are here in B.C.
+Together, our total North American membership is over two million members, over 32,000 of which are here in B.C.
 That gives us collective strength and resources that get trade workers better workplace agreements: better pay, better benefits, and safer worksites.

 Ready to learn more?